 CRT Class Action Lawsuit: Apply for Your $20 Payout

-It's official.
 Courts in British Columbia, Ontario and Quebec have approved a class action lawsuit settlement that's worth $49.8 million.
+And there is exactly one month left to submit a claim.

 This settlement is open to anyone in Canada including individuals, businesses and government agencies who purchased a CRT TV or monitor between 1995 and 2007.